 Boarding School Will Develop Your Child

-Ninety percent of boarding school students said in a recent survey that they felt challenged academically.
+90% of Boarding School students said in a recent survey that they felt challenged academically.
 Official figures back it up.
-Boarding school students spend more than twice as many hours a week (17 to 18) on homework than their peers in state schools.
+Boarding School students spend more than twice as many hours a week (17 to 18) on homework than their peers in state schools.

 Learning Continues Beyond the Classroom